michaelvl/helm2yaml/README.md

 rendered YAML.
 To include a namespace resource, use the `--render-namespace-to` argument.
 Applying rendered YAML with `kubectl` should use an explicit namespace argument - see the `helmsman.sh` Helmsman-replacement script for an example.
-Charts that create resources in multiple namespaces may be problematic
-- see e.g. [Helm issue
+Charts that create resources in multiple namespaces may be problematic, see e.g. [Helm issue 1744](https://github.com/jetstack/cert-manager/issues/1744).
-1744](https://github.com/jetstack/cert-manager/issues/1744).
 Luckily such charts are rare - known examples are `cert-manager` and `metrics-server`.